-Emergency contraceptives, like Plan B® and Ella®, work by blocking your ovaries from ovulating.
+Emergency contraceptives, like Plan B and Ella, work by blocking your ovaries from ovulating.
 If you do not release an egg during ovulation, you cannot get pregnant.
 Emergency contraception is not an abortion pill and will not work if you are already pregnant.

-Most research shows that overall, ella® is more effective than Plan B® for most women. ella® is equally effective throughout the 5 days after unprotected sex, but Plan B® is less effective with time (ex. more effective at 24 hours than after 48 hours).
+Most research shows that overall, Ella is more effective than Plan B Generic for most women.
+Ella is equally effective throughout the 5 days after unprotected sex, but Plan B Generic is less effective with time (ex. more effective at 24 hours than after 48 hours).

 Yes.
 When we call in a prescription for emergency contraception to a pharmacy it is usually processed the same day that we order it.
-Some pharmacies do not reliably stock ella®, so if you are requesting this pill, we recommend that you call your pharmacy to make sure they have it available.
+Some pharmacies do not reliably stock Ella, so if you are requesting this pill, we recommend that you call your pharmacy to make sure they have it available.